 - Properly executing and filing your will, including with the signatures of two witnesses and properly notarized.

 If you are contesting a will or defending one, you need to make well-informed decisions about your rights as an interested party to the will or estate.
-A will contest attorney from Adamson & Cleveland in Athens, GA, will give you the personalized attention and sound guidance you deserve in a will caveat case.
+A will contest attorney from Adamson & Cleveland, LLC in Athens, GA, will give you the personalized attention and sound guidance you deserve in a will caveat case.